VishalBorase1/Book-Shop/README.md

 MySQL server installed on your local machine or on a remote server that you have access to JDBC driver for MySQL downloaded and added to your project's classpath

-### Installing
-1. Clone this repository or download the ZIP file
-2. Open Eclipse and import the project as a Java project
-3. Add the JDBC driver to the project's classpath
-4. Run the `JavaCrud.java` file to start the application

 ## 🔧 Running the tests <a name = "tests"></a>
 First Go into Eclipse IDE and you can run the program using Java Application Right click on project and run as java apllication.